codecrafters-io/build-your-own-kafka/stage_descriptions/base-03-wa6.md

 2. Header: Contains metadata about the request
 3. Body: Contains the actual request data

-In the previous stage, you sent a response with a hardcoded `correlation_id` in the response header.
-Now you'll extract the actual `correlation_id` from the incoming request and echo it back.
+In a previous stage, you sent a response with a hardcoded `correlation_id`.
+Now you'll extract the actual `correlation_id` from the incoming request header and echo it back.

 ### Parsing the Request Header

 To extract the `correlation_id`, you need to parse the request header.
-In this stage, you'll work with [request header v2](https://kafka.apache.org/protocol.html#protocol_messages).
+For this stage, you'll work with [request header v2](https://kafka.apache.org/protocol.html#protocol_messages).

 Here’s what the structure looks like: